bthate/genoclaim/docs/index.rst

 ICC
 ===

-"Using the law to administer poison, the king commits genocide" - otp.informationdesk@icc-cpi.int - https://genoclaim.readthedocs.io
+"using the law to administer poison, the king commits genocide" - otp.informationdesk@icc-cpi.int - https://genoclaim.readthedocs.io

 | Information and Evidence Unit
 | Office of the Prosecutor